Cursor Generates Duplicate Logic Instead of Reusing Helpers

 1. Existing helper not in retrieval context

-Repo has 10k files; Composer retrieval pulls top-K chunks. src/utils/date.ts didn’t match the prompt’s keywords well enough to make it in.
+Repo has 10k files; retrieval pulls a limited top-K set of chunks. src/utils/date.ts didn’t match the prompt’s keywords or embedding well enough to make the cut.

-How to judge: ask “List every file you read” — if src/utils/date.ts isn’t there, it wasn’t seen.
+How to judge: ask “List every file you read for this.”
+If src/utils/date.ts isn’t there, it wasn’t seen.

 2. Helper buried in a non-obvious path

-packages/feature-a/internal/helpers/date.ts ranks low and the generic filename date.ts repeats everywhere.
+packages/feature-a/internal/helpers/date.ts ranks low, and the generic filename date.ts repeats everywhere, so nothing about it stands out.

-How to judge: rg "function formatDate" yourself — count hits and locations.
+How to judge: rg "function formatDate" yourself.
+Count hits and note locations.

 3. Naming style mismatch

 Your repo uses toLocaleDateString / renderDate / displayDate; the model defaults to formatDate.
-Semantic search partially helps but ranking stays low.
+Semantic search partially bridges the gap, but the ranking stays low and exact grep for formatDate misses entirely.

-How to judge: list your repo’s actual naming vs the model’s proposal — style gap.
+How to judge: list your repo’s actual naming next to the model’s proposal and eyeball the style gap.

 4. No centralized utility index

-No src/utils/README.md, no .cursorrules listing helpers.
-The model has to discover from scratch every time.
+No src/utils/README.md, no rules file listing the helpers.
+The model has to rediscover the layout from scratch on every turn.

-How to judge: ls src/utils/ — no README.md / index.ts entry point.
+How to judge: ls src/utils/ — is there a README.md or an index.ts barrel as an entry point?

-The model isn’t only producing duplicates; the repo has multiple `formatDate’s already.
-The model sees one and adds a third.
+The model isn’t only producing duplicates; the repo already has several. packages/web has one formatDate, packages/admin has another, the model sees one and adds a third.

-How to judge: rg "function formatDate" --type ts — count occurrences in the repo.
+How to judge: rg "function formatDate" --type ts — count occurrences across the whole repo.

 6. Agent didn’t grep before writing

-Agent mode has grep_search but the model doesn’t always call it.
-It writes first, searches never.
+Agent mode can call codebase search and grep, but the model doesn’t always do it.
+It writes first and searches never.

 Before you start

-• Commit before reproducing so later helper consolidation stays tracked.
+• Commit first so later helper consolidation stays tracked and you can roll back cleanly.

 Info to collect